-Keeping records and documentation helps with organization so that you can grab what you need at a moment’s notice.
-It also helps parents provide the important information to caregivers, information like a child’s medications or dietary needs.
+Keeping records and documentation helps with the organization so that you can grab what you need at a moment’s notice.
+It also allows parents to provide critical information to caregivers, like a child’s medications or dietary needs.

 For legal purposes, the documentation in the life care plan will be a crucial part of a medical malpractice case if you are seeking a settlement for your child.

 About Medical Records

-These records are also important for making your legal case of medical malpractice.
-For this purpose, records related to the diagnosis of cerebral palsy and related to the cause of the cerebral palsy or the brain damage that caused it is essential.
+These records are also crucial for making your legal case of medical malpractice.
+Documents related to the diagnosis of cerebral palsy and the cause of the cerebral palsy or the brain damage that caused it are essential.

 Records to Keep in the Life Care Plan

-Medical records should include all diagnostic records, proof of what caused the cerebral palsy, all medical evaluations, all medical examinations, and all test results.
-In addition to these, you should keep a variety of other types of records.
+Medical records should include all diagnostic documents, proof of what caused the cerebral palsy, medical evaluations, medical examinations, and test results.
+In addition to these, you should keep various other types of records:

-Be sure to keep a record of all types of evaluations of your child.
-For instance, in addition to medical evaluations, keep a record of behavioral, educational, and psychological evaluations.
+- Be sure to keep a record of all types of evaluations of your child.
+For instance, in addition to medical assessment, keep a record of behavioral, educational, and psychological evaluations.

-Keep financial records for all expenses associated with your child’s care, from the costs of doctors’ appointments to the travel expenses for treatment and therapy to the cost of nutritional supplements.
+- Keep financial records for all expenses associated with your child’s care, from the costs of doctors’ appointments to the travel expenses for treatment and therapy to the cost of nutritional supplements.

-Keep all legal documents, health insurance documents, educational documents and records, records related to in-home care, day care, and other similar services.
+- Keep all legal documents, health insurance documents, educational documents and records, and records related to in-home care, daycare, and other similar services.

 In short, keep documentation and records for everything related to your child’s well-being, care, treatment, and planning for the future.
-This includes a lot of paperwork, but it is important.
+This includes a lot of paperwork, but it is crucial.
 Keep it organized, ideally both in paper form and digital form.

 Record keeping is one of the more tedious aspects of developing and maintaining your child’s life care plan, but it is important.
-It will help you stay organized in the midst of so much information and will also ensure that you can keep track of everything that is being done for your child.
+It will help you stay organized during so much information and ensure that you can keep track of everything that is being done for your child.